zanyehtet/canvas-sketch-ani/README.md

 # Instruction to run
-- npm install
+- cmd --> npm install
-- canvas-sketch sketch-03.js
+- To run the file cmd --> canvas-sketch sketch-03.js